 GCA is determined on the gross gas royalty volume in a month and recovered against the gross royalty of the total gas and products sold, up to a maximum of 50% of the monthly gross gas and products royalty.

 Three components are recognized in GCA calculations: allowed operating costs, amortized capital cost, and return on average capital.
-These components are derived from gas cost allowance definitions established in 1954 by the Alberta Public Utilities Board.
+These components are derived from gas cost allowance as per IOGC’s regulations as updated from time to time.

 For more information on GCA submissions, please consult the Gas Cost Allowance User Guide.